snrnats/doc-centre/docfx_project/pro/api/shipments/consignments_vs_shipments.md

 > [!NOTE]
 >
-> For full reference information on the new Shipments data contract, see [LINK HERE]
+> For full reference information on the new Shipments data contract, see the Shipments data contract.

 ## Next Steps